 10. Cultured veggies can be fermented with metal lids.

-If you do use a metal lid, it is best to leave lots of room in the jar as the veggies expand and touch the lid.
+If you do use a metal lid, it is best to leave lots of room in the jar to keep the veggies from touching the lid if they should expand.
 Over time, the ferments will start to break down the metal in the lids but this takes quite a while so it is best to not have them in constant contact with them.
-I like plastic lids for fermenting best, but if metal is all you have, just leave extra room so they can expand and ferment.
+I like plastic lids for fermenting best, but if a metal lid is all you have, just leave extra room so they can expand and ferment.

 11. Second ferment your kefir for more probiotics.